 — How Soon Is Now?

-What are human beings feeling in the face of a changing environment?
+We hear a lot about the direct physical impacts of climate change.
+But, what are human beings feeling in the face of a changing environment?

+While some people have successfully figured out how to find balance and be proactive with the planet, many others are experiencing complicated feelings and emotions concerning climate change.
+Psychologists now call it Eco-anxiety.
 The idea behind Eco-psychology is that people's relationship with the Earth is crucial to our physical and emotional well-being.
-Any disruption in this relationship can cause stress and anxiety which can lead to frustration and higher pollution on our part.
-At first glance, this doesn’t sound like a major problem.
-But having millions of people believing they can't help in any way, can only make the climate problem larger.
+Any disruption in this relationship can cause stress leading to frustration which may also lead to higher pollution on our part.
+These feelings and emotions are also considered embarrassing or taboo by many, which at first glance doesn’t sound like a significant problem.
+But having millions of confused and disheartened people not starting a conversation can only make the climate problem larger.

 These conceptual photo series portray a collective state of mind governed by sentiments of personal disorientation, concern, and vulnerability regarding our natural environment today.